cyclus/cycamore/DEPENDENCIES.rst

      $ sudo apt-get install libtcmalloc-minimal4 libboost-filesystem-dev libboost-program-options-dev libboost-serialization-dev libhdf5-dev libxml++2.6-dev coinor-libcbc-dev

-   WARNING: This dependency list is ONLY correct for the debian binary installation, additional dependencies are required for to install from source.
+   WARNING: This dependency list is ONLY correct for the debian binary installation, additional dependencies are required to install from source.
-   If you need/want more information about dependency installation please read the `dependency installation documentation`_.
+   If you need/want more information about dependency installation please read the `dependency documentation`_.

 #.
 Download the Cyclus Core Debian installation package corresponding to your
    Ubuntu version (`14.04